MessageHandler MH Sign Up

 • Choose Authentication type None

-• Select Configure for HTTPS, Use controllers and Enable OpenAPI support
+• Select Configure for HTTPS and Enable OpenAPI support, disable Use controllers

 • Click Create

-Visual Studio will now create a template, which includes too many files for your purpose.
+Visual Studio will now create a template, which includes too much code for your purpose.

 Set the Web API as startup project